mysticetus-inc/dotcom/site/content/_index.md

 	size="full"
 	backgroundImg="mysticetus.jpg"
 	title="Monitor.
 Mitigate.
 Protect."
-	subTitle="Protect your permit, your operations and your bottom line." buttonText="Request a Demo"
+	subTitle="Protect your permit, your operations, and your bottom line." buttonText="Request a Demo"
 	buttonUrl="demo"
 	supportingText="Requesting a demo is easy and only takes 30 seconds."